KuroganeToyama/blog/src/content/blog/2025-10-18-the-big-short.md

 Additionally, to deal with the lack of good mortgages, the banks came up with a new product.
 Collateralized debt obligation, or CDO for short.
 This was where they took slices of different MBS that didn't sell, along with other kinds of debts that were not about mortgages, and bundled the whole thing into a MBS, only this time it's called a CDO because it's every debt instead of mortgage debt.
 And then they sold CDOs to investors, in tranches, just like MBS.
 And to quote Jared Vennett when he was explaining how dumb the entire system was to Mark Baum's team,

-> ... and then the people at the rating agencies give it a 92, 93 precent AAA rating, no questions asked.
+> ... and then the people at the rating agencies give it a 92, 93 percent AAA rating, no questions asked.

 #### 3. The second "brilliant" idea